d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 ## 7. Conclusion

-The displacement framework reproduces the rotation curves of 177 galaxies (SPARC + Milky Way + M31) at median relative RMS 2.09%, with 100% of the sample fit to better than 20% RMS and 97% better than 10%.
-The mass distribution required to produce each rotation curve remains within the visible galaxy in every case, with median outer cutoff sitting at 1.05 times the radius of the outermost rotation-curve data point and the median fraction of mass enclosed within the data range at 97%.
-No dark-matter halo is invoked; no mass is required at radii beyond the visible disk; the same constrained occupancy structure is used across the full sample.
+The displacement framework reproduces the rotation curves of 177 galaxies (SPARC + Milky Way + M31) at median relative RMS 2.09%, with 100% of the sample fit to better than 20% RMS, 99% better than 15%, 94% better than 10%, and 82% better than 5%.
+The mass distribution required to produce each rotation curve remains within the visible galaxy in every case, with median outer cutoff sitting at 1.00 times the radius of the outermost rotation-curve data point, no galaxy extending more than 4% past that point, and the median fraction of mass enclosed within the data range at 97%.
+No dark-matter halo is invoked; no mass is required at halo radii beyond the visible disk; the same constrained occupancy structure is used across the full sample.

 The framework's velocity response to a single declining gradient of mass occupancy, bounded within the visible galaxy, is sufficient to account for the standard galactic rotation observations.